Hulzland/Atlas/README.md

 Atlas comes with **Bottles**, **Proton GE**, **ZLUDA**, and **SCALE** pre‑integrated.
 Run Windows software, games, and GPU‑accelerated workloads without dual‑booting or virtual machines.

 - **Bottles** – Manage Windows applications in isolated environments.
-Install and run software like Microsoft Office, Adobe tools, or any Windows‑only program with a few clicks.
+Install and run many Windows‑only programs with a few clicks.
 - **Proton GE** – A custom version of Proton with additional patches for gaming.
 Play thousands of Windows games on Steam and other launchers, often with better performance than on non-linux based systems.
 - **ZLUDA** – Run CUDA applications on non‑NVIDIA GPUs (AMD and Intel).
 Enables GPU‑accelerated workflows on a wider range of hardware without rewriting code.
 - **SCALE** goes a step further: it is a complete compiler toolkit that recompiles CUDA code directly into native machine code for third-party GPUs [citation:2][citation:4].
 SCALE acts as a drop‑in replacement for NVIDIA's `nvcc` compiler – you don't even need to change your build scripts [citation:1][citation:3].